Karljoones/axiom-ai-helper/README.md

 ## Setup

-It's recommended that you insert your API key into a `.env` file, the library will automatically look for this file and use the key inside.
-If you don't have a `.env` file, you can pass the key as an argument to the functions.
-It will look for the `REACT_APP_AXIOM_API_KEY` key in the `.env` file.
+It's recommended that you insert your API key into a `.env` file, you can then pass this value into the library for use with your automations.

 ## Usage